 Whip the cream and smooth this on top of the banana layer.

-This Summer Pudding recipe is an English classic.
-Like many old-fashioned English recipes, it was developed to make use of stale bread in times when there was an imperative not to waste food and products had a shorter shelf-life due to lack of preservatives.
-In the winter, Bread and Butter Pudding, was a popular way to use up bread that was past its best and in July and August, when berries were in season, Summer Pudding was the answer!
+This Summer Pudding recipe is an English classic which was developed specifically to make use of stale bread.
+It was an imperative not to waste food and products had a shorter shelf-life due to lack of preservatives.
+In the winter, Bread and Butter Pudding, was a popular way to use up bread that was past its best.
+In summer, when berries were in season, Summer Pudding was the answer!

 Slices of bread, dipped in berry-flavoured syrup, are used to encase a mixture of summer berries.
 One of the great things about this Summer Pudding recipe is that it can be adapted to the ingredients that you have available.
 You can use any berries that are in season but make sure that you include some currants – either redcurrants or blackcurrants – as they are needed to produce the flavourful syrup.